bbauska/LFS170x/readme.md

 <h3 id="ch3-2">3.2 What Are Smart Contracts?</h3>
 When we make a transaction on the blockchain, understand that there are only three types of transactions we can make.

 It's what I refer to as the onion model of blockchain.

 And we're gonna start off with a very outer layer of that onion.

 The thing that most people are familiar with when they get into blockchain.

 The thing we do all the time when we trade cryptocurrency back and forth.

 That is two or more parties coming together and using the blockchain to record an announcement of the exchange of monetary value.

-So, we might use blockchain to record the fact that I paid you three Bitcoin for your used car or I paid you twelve blockchain for your vacation home.
+We might use blockchain to record the fact that I paid you three Bitcoin for your used car or I paid you twelve blockchain for your vacation home.

 This is the model that many of us start off with in blockchain and again, it's the one that's most familiar and gets talked about the most right now.

 But if we peel away that outer layer, and we take away the idea of a monetary transaction or exchange, well, then we're left with two or more parties using blockchain to record an important announcement.
 And we see many valid use cases around this.
 Let's say, that I go to the doctor for my annual physical.
 My doctor checks me out and he says: "Hey Kris, I want to put you on a new prescription for XYZ".